 This template is ideal for your team’s short-term and long-term needs.
 It gives you an agile roadmap that can bring together all of your team’s targets, tasks, workers, and product release timelines in one place.
 The result?
 Ditch the endless meetings and level up with a cloud-based resource your team will be able to use to know exactly where your business goals stand at a glance.

-You can even plan several quarters at once and record backlog items on your template so that you don’t ever have to worry about cross-referencing documents or checklists.
+Plan several quarters at once and record backlog items on your template so that you don’t ever have to worry about cross-referencing documents or checklists.
 Plus, with this template, you’re going to get all the benefits you’ve come to know and love from monday.com, including:

 - Multiple project views, including Kanban and Gantt